 Davis continued to perfect his English Accent as Professor Moriarty on Star Trek: The Next Generation.

-At 75 years old, we last saw him on the AMC series Dispatches from Elsewhere in 2020.
-And if you miss seeing ole’ Niles, you can purchase a personalized message from him on Cameo, for only $40 too.
-I’ll be seeing you soon, Niles.
+At 76 years old, we last saw him on the AMC series Dispatches from Elsewhere in 2020 and a 2022 episode of New Amsterdam.
+And if you miss seeing ole’ Niles, you can purchase a personalized message from him on Cameo, for only $40, too.
+Be seeing you soon, Niles.

 5. Lauren Lane (C.C.
 Babcock)

 C.C.
-Babcock is Maxwell’s business partner, a wealthy socialite.
+Babcock is Maxwell’s business partner and a wealthy socialite.
 She has strong feelings for Maxwell and sees Fran as her rival.
-She can deliver wonderfully catty remarks to both Fran and Niles, she was brilliant.
+She can deliver wonderfully catty remarks to both Fran and Niles and was brilliant at it.

-Lauren Lane hit the limelight in 1991 as the female lead on the detective drama, Hunter in its final season.
-Then 5 episodes of L.A.
-Law took her straight to her C.C.
+Lauren Lane hit the limelight in 1991 as the female lead on the detective drama Hunter in its final season.
+Then five episodes of L.A.
+Law took her turn as C.C.
 Babcock.

-After the success of The Nanny, she said she didn’t feel comfortable in Hollywood anymore, since she was 40 and a single mom at the time.
-So she moved back to where she grew up, Texas.
-Today she’s 60 years old and acts in regional theater and teaches at Texas State University.
+After the success of The Nanny, she said she didn’t feel comfortable in Hollywood anymore, since she was 40 and a single mom at the time, so she moved back to where she grew up, Texas.
+Today she’s 61 years old and acts in regional theater and teaches at Texas State University.

 6. Benjamin Salisbury (Brighton Sheffield)

-In 2006 he quit acting, married his wife Kelly, and as of 2017, is the Universal Studios Hollywood Director of Operations.
-He’s 40 years old and has three children.
-I hope he found a fashionista nanny for them too.
+In 2006 he quit acting, married his wife Kelly and as of 2017, is the Universal Studios Hollywood Director of Operations.
+He’s 41 years old and has three children.
+Hopefully he found a fashionista nanny for them, too.

 7. Madeline Zima (Grace Sheffield)

-Grace Sheffield is the youngest of the bunch, a tough cookie though, in therapy already when she meets Fran.
-And Fran took on a real motherly role for young Grace, as she could not remember her own deceased mother.
+Grace Sheffield is the youngest of the bunch, a tough cookie, though, and in therapy already when she meets Fran.
+And Fran took on a real motherly role for young Grace, as the youngster could not remember her own deceased mother.

-Madeline Zima began acting in 1992 with a Hulking Start, along with a great role in 1992’s thriller, The Hand That Rocks the Cradle.
+Madeline Zima began acting in 1992 with a great role in 1992’s thriller The Hand That Rocks the Cradle.
 She somehow got an even more unique Nanny experience, having Hulk Hogan as Mr. Nanny.
-She did extremely well adjusting to acting as she aged, in 2004, part of the Hillary Duff-led spiritual romance, A Cinderella Story.
-And in 2007 she got a little risque in the David Duchovny Showtime show, Californication as Mia Lewis, she and Duchovny get hot and heavy and a little violent.
+She did extremely well adjusting to acting as she aged: In 2004 she part of the Hillary Duff-led spiritual romance, A Cinderella Story.
+And in 2007 she got a little risque in the David Duchovny Showtime show Californication as Mia Lewis; she and Duchovny get hot and heavy and a little violent.

 We last saw in the 2021 Amazon Movie starring Owen Wilson and Salma Hyack, called Bliss.

-There you have it— an incredibly talented cast, with chemistry that was palpable.
-It’s no surprise that the show turned up with several foreign adaptations due to its renowned success in addition to the reunion special.
+There you have it — an incredibly talented cast, with chemistry that was palpable.
+It’s no surprise that the show turned up with several foreign adaptations due to its renowned success in addition to a reunion special.
 So, tell us, who was your favorite character from The Nanny?
 Is there another series that you think we should delve into next?